Skip to main content

 Section 2501.181 | Principal seat - county responsibility.

-...s its principal seat.
+...(A) A court of appeals may select one of the counties in its district as its principal seat.
 (B) The board of county commissioners of the county selected as the principal seat of a court of appeals shall provide and maintain the books, supplies, and facilities required to be provided under section 2501.18 of the Revised Code.
-The expenses of operating the court, including the cost of providing and maintaining books, supplies, and facilities, and including the compensation of one or mor...
+The expenses of operating the court, including the cost of providing and maintaining books,...

 Section 2929.34 | Where imprisonment to be served.